rowboat1/uq-rpg/README.md

 load new level on staircase
-figure out good health increase mechanics wait till after attack animation for enemy to attack
+figure out good health increase mechanics wait till after attack animation for enemy to attack player should gain experience incorporate level into attacks